astronomer/astro-docs/.github/ISSUE_TEMPLATE/request-template.md

 **What is the purpose of the document/enhancement?
 Select all that apply:**

-- [ ] Setup steps a new feature for an upcoming release (Add the appropriate version label to this issue).
+- [ ] Document a new feature for an upcoming release.
+Add the appropriate release version label to this issue.
 - [ ] Information for an existing feature that isn't yet documented.
 - [ ] Additional considerations/ reference material for an existing feature or document.